Royal Montgomeryshire Militia: French Revolutionary War

 The Montgomeryshire Militia left Taunton on 31 March 1794 and moved to Devizes.
 Then on 12 May the regiment was marched across southern England to Folkestone Camp for the summer.
 On 31 October they went into temporary quarters across a number of villages in Kent before going to their winter quarters at Maidstone.
 By now the regiment was equipped with light 'battalion guns', but these remained behind when it moved into its summer camp at Eastbourne in April 1795; it later moved to Brighton in Sussex.
 In October it went into winter quarters at Botley Barracks, Hampshire.
 In June 1796 it was moved to Kent, first at Canterbury Barracks, then quartered at Ashford Barracks for the winter.

 In a fresh attempt to have as many men as possible under arms for home defence in order to release regulars, the Government created the Supplementary Militia, a compulsory levy of men to be trained in their spare time, and to be incorporated in the Militia as required.
 Montgomeryshire's additional quota was fixed at 259 men, bringing the establishment of its regiment up to 499.
 On 19 December 1796 a detachment of the regiment set out from Ashford to Welshpool to train the supplementaries.
 In August 1797 the regiment was serving in the Dover Garrison (providing large working parties for the modernisation of the defences) and in the autumn it was manning the Dungeness forts.
 Early in 1798 the regiment moved to Tunbridge Wells, where it was joined by the first detachment of its embodied Supplementary Militia.
 The second half joined at the end of May, when the regiment had moved to Horsham.
 By now many of the men who had been embodied in 1793 were due to complete their five-year term of service.
 The ballot was rigorously enforced in Montgomeryshire to keep up the numbers.
 By June regimental strength, including the supplementaries, was 33 sergeants and 642 other ranks.
-The Earl of Powis resigned as colonel on 5 May, and Lt-Col Thomas Browne of Mellington was promoted to succeed him.Hay, pp. 150–52.
+The Earl of Powis resigned as colonel on 5 May, and Lt-Col Thomas Browne of Mellington was promoted to succeed him.